zackb/asgard/README.md

 # Asgard
-This is a terraform definition to install and manage Kubernetes on a cluster of Raspberry PIs.
+This is a terraform definition to install and manage Kubernetes on a cluster of Raspberry Pis.
 It also optionally installs some useful software.